US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

 U.S. embassies or consulates in Qatar, United Arab Emirates and Israel posted on social media that they told staffers to shelter in place and recommended all Americans “do the same until further notice.”

 Toropin and Madhani reported from Washington and Boak from West Palm Beach, Florida.
-Associated Press writers Melanie Lidman and Sam Mednick in Tel Aviv, Israel, Samy Magdy in Cairo, and Farnoush Amiri in New York contributed to this report.
+Associated Press writers Melanie Lidman and Sam Mednick in Tel Aviv, Israel, Qassim Abdul-Zahra in Baghdad, Samy Magdy in Cairo, and Farnoush Amiri in New York contributed to this report.

-Note: This story has been corrected to show that IRNA reported 40 people were killed in the school strike, without specifying students.